zeitspace/zeitbook-frontend/01-manifest.md

 }
 ```

-# Add manifest to index
+## Add manifest to index

-- Open the index.html
+- Open `index.html`
-- Create a referrence to the manifest file inside the head section, see a example bellow:
+- Add the following line within the `<head>` tags:
 ```html
 <link rel="manifest" href="/manifest.json">
 ```

-# Test
+## Test

-- Open it using Chrome browser
+- Open it using Google Chrome
 - Open the Chrome DevTools
 - Go to the Application tab
-- Click on Manifest on the left side bar and see the manifest data
+- Click on Manifest on the left side bar and see the manifest data.
+You should see the icons that you just added.

-- You can also test your app using the [Lighthouse](https://developers.google.com/web/tools/lighthouse/), an external tool to audits performance, accessibility, progressive web apps, and more.
+- You can generate a report for your app using [Lighthouse](https://developers.google.com/web/tools/lighthouse/), a tool developed by Google.
+It has audits for performance, accessibility, and progressive web apps.

 [Move on to the next step: Create Service Worker](./02-service-worker.md)